When is Eid Al Adha 2026 in Ghana? Date, meaning, observance, traditions and wishes

 Mecca and Hajj formalities

 If the Islamic devotees are physically and financially fit, they are expected to perform Hajj at least once in their lifetime.
-During Hajj, they travel to Mecca and other surrounding regions in Saudi Arabia to perform Hajj.
+During Hajj, they travel to Mecca and other regions of Saudi Arabia to perform the Hajj.

 Religious offerings

 During the celebrations, Muslims are expected to donate clothes and money to the less fortunate.
-They should also ensure that the poor enjoy a meat-based meal as it is believed to bring about good fortunes.
+They should also ensure that the poor enjoy a meat-based meal, as it is believed to bring about good fortune.

-Some households can also decide to come together and buy a goat or sheep and offer it as a sacrifice to Allah.
+Some households can also come together to buy a goat or sheep and offer it as a sacrifice to Allah.
 This process is called Qurbani, and the sacrificial animal is known as Udhiya.

 How do you know when there is Eid ul-Adha?